approximately 1439 words

 Once at the destination, visitors are in the shadow of Denali’s twin peaks, about as close as you can get without hiking cross-country or flying onto one of its many glaciers.
 The Eielson Visitors Center offers special exhibits and interpretive programs, indoor and outdoor viewing, and comfortable eating areas.
 In keeping with the National Park Service sustainability initiative, the new building incorporates recycled materials, renewable energy sources and water conservation systems.

-We hike high up a hillside above the visitors center and, with a stunning view of Mount McKinley across a vast expanse of tundra, sit in a field of delicate wildflowers: mountain avens, windflowers, pink alpine azaleas, shooting stars, dwarf willows and bluebells.
+We hike high up a hillside above the visitors center and, with a stunning view of Denali across a vast expanse of tundra, sit in a field of delicate wildflowers: mountain avens, windflowers, pink alpine azaleas, shooting stars, dwarf willows and bluebells.
 Nearby mountains, their canyons and washes still lined with snow, appear like pintos, their lower slopes a dusty green under dirty slopes of scree.
 It is so peaceful and majestic that we’re tempted to remain until the last bus leaves to return to the Wilderness Access Center.

 On the way back, the driver spots a grizzly bear high on a hillside.
 It is little more than a brown spot, which we take on faith to be a bear, but it is a small sampling of the ursine abundance we discover two days later at Lake Clark National Park, which we reach after returning to Anchorage and a three-hour drive south to Soldotna on the Kenai Peninsula.
 A half-hour flight across Cook Inlet takes us past the snow-laden cone of Mt.
 Redoubt, a 10,197-foot volcano that rises spectacularly from the sea, to Silver Salmon Creek Lodge.